fraud-intelligence-limited/fil-documentation/src/tutorials-api/retrieving-contributions.md

-      "self": integer($int32), //The number of contributions that have been submitted by the requesting user "old": integer($int32), //The number of contributions that have already been seen by the requesting user "new": integer($int32), //The number of contributions that have _not_ yet been seen by the requesting user "tokensSpent": integer($int32), //The total amount of tokens spent on the retrieved contributions "balanceLeft": integer($int32), //The remaining tokens balance after retrieving contributions "contributionsNotReturned": integer($int32) //The number of contributions not yet returned }
+      "self": integer($int32), //The number of contributions that have been submitted by the requesting user "old": integer($int32), //The number of contributions that have already been seen by the requesting user "new": integer($int32), //The number of contributions that have _not_ yet been seen by the requesting user "creditsSpent": integer($int32), //The total amount of tokens spent on the retrieved contributions "balanceLeft": integer($int32), //The remaining tokens balance after retrieving contributions "contributionsNotReturned": integer($int32) //The number of contributions not yet returned }